bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 economic| 35.22 | 29.76
 conservative | 54.28 | 53.13

-As I said in the introduction, network traffic is correlated with time and we have the timestamp of when the transaction has been first seen, however a ML model doesn't like plain numbers too much, but it behaves better with "number that repeats", like categories, so we are converting the timestamp in `day_of_week` a number from 0 to 6, and `hours` a number from 0 to 24.
+As we said in the introduction, network traffic is correlated with time and we have the timestamp of when the transaction has been first seen, however a ML model doesn't like plain numbers too much, but it behaves better with "number that repeats", like categories, so we are converting the timestamp in `day_of_week` a number from 0 to 6, and `hours` a number from 0 to 24.

 #### Splitting